Connect with us

 The China Wu Yi Kenya Building, Industrialisation Research, Development and Production Base and Construction Material Supermarket sits on a 30-acre parcel of land off Mombasa Road and has a total floor area of 75,970 square metres.

-It comprises an office block, an exhibition area, a 23,850-square metre building materials supermarket, service block, and a hotel.
+It comprises an office block, an exhibition area, a 23,850-square metre building materials supermarket, a service block, and a hotel.

 This is the first facility of its kind to be established overseas by China Wu Yi.

-The materials stocked at the supermarket will be sourced from China, although the company has future plans to manufacture most of the products locally.
+The materials stocked at the supermarket will be sourced from China, although the company has plans to manufacture most of the products locally.

 Precast components such as wall panels, foundation piles, hollow core slabs, and staircases will – however – be manufactured at the Athi River factory.
 The products will be sold to builders who will be able to acquire custom precast panels to suit their preferences.